Technical-User-Git/public-assets/ora/ora-setup.md

 **Note**: Both symbolic links must have the same name, e.g. **`ora122`**

-Remove existing jdk and symlink corretto-jdk for each version of client:
+Remove existing jdk folder and create a symlink to corretto-jdk for each version of client:

 ```
 C:\Oracle\product\ora12.2.0\client_x86> rmdir /Q /S jdk